Food Delivery Addiction Is Real — Here's What's Happening in Your Brain

 - Eating delivery food in secret or hiding the evidence

-- Feeling shame or guilt after every order — but ordering again the next day
+- Feeling lousy after every order — but ordering again the next day

-- Scrolling through delivery menus for 30+ minutes without being hungry, just for the dopamine of browsing
+- Scrolling through delivery menus for 30+ minutes without being hungry, just for the browsing itself

 - Deleting delivery apps, then reinstalling them within days